-NFL Rumors: Adrian Peterson Eyes Seahawks & Raiders – But Favors Patriots most?
+NFL Rumors: Adrian Peterson Eyes Seahawks & Raiders, But Favors Patriots Most?

 If Peterson does sign with either the Seahawks or Raiders, his chances of seeing postseason action are great.
 However, could this all be a bit of a ploy to throw some comments out in the press so AP can mention that he has the most interest in heading to New England if possible?

-AP has made it clear that he would be more than willing to take a pay cut or a “team friendly” contract to play in New England per a CBS Sports report.
-The bottom line may be this, closing in on 32 years of age, Peterson is already considered to be “old” for a running back, which is why it makes sense that he would prefer to go to a team that is ready to win, and a team that has a strong offensive line.
+AP has made it clear that he would be more than willing to take a pay cut or a “team friendly” contract to play in New England, per a CBS Sports report.
+The bottom line might be this: Closing in on 32 years of age, Peterson is already considered to be “old” for a running back, which is why it makes sense that he would prefer to go to a team that is ready to win and has a strong offensive line.

 The Raiders and Patriots both fit the bill, while the Seahawks are kind of a mess up right now.